project-everest/project-everest.github.io/indexnew.md

 [KReMLin](https://fstarlang.github.io/lowstar/html/).
 [This
 paper](https://doi.org/10.1145/3110261) provides more details.

-### EverParse: A domain-specific language for verified cryptographic primitives
+### EverParse: A parser generator for binary data formats

 [EverParse](https://project-everest.github.io/everparse/) is a
 framework for generating formally proven secure parsers and formatters